Kos Travel Guide

 Canadian citizens must have a passport that is valid for at least three months beyond the period of intended stay in Greece.
 No visa is required for a touristic stay of up to 90 days within a 180 day period.

-Australian citizens must have a passport that is valid for at least three months beyond the period of intended stay in Greece.
+Australian citizens must have a passport that is valid for at least six months beyond the period of intended stay in Greece.
 No visa is required for a touristic stay of up to 90 days within a 180 day period.

 South African citizens must have a passport that is valid for at least three months beyond the period of intended stay, and a valid Schengen visa, to enter Greece.